FoxySeta/unibo-93315-computer-networks/README.md

 ```bash
 $ termshark
 ```
-After exiting the shell, you can restart your `$NAME` container at any time
+`iptables` is also available.
+After exiting the shell, you can restart your `$NAME` container at any time with:
-with:
 ```bash
 $ docker start -ai $NAME
 ```